Yolanda M. King

 Professor King is a 2002 graduate of Harvard Law School, where she was a member of the Committee on Sports and Entertainment Law and Orientation Co-Chair of the Black Law Students Association.
 She is a member of the Illinois Bar.
 In 1999, she received her B.A. in Journalism, with Highest Distinction, from Indiana University-Purdue University at Indianapolis, where she was a Chancellor's Scholar, Central Newspapers Foundation Scholar, Minority Achievement Scholar, and an Outstanding Woman Student Leader Award recipient.

-- The Enforcement Challenges for Tattoo Copyrights (work in progress).
+- The Preemption Challenges for Tattoo Copyrights (work in progress).

 - Review of From Servants to Workers: South African Domestic Workers and the Democratic State, by Shireen Ally, 14 Perspectives on Work 55 (2010).